yonaries/brandcn/README.md

 ## Available Logos

-The library includes 350+ high-quality SVG logos for popular brands including:
+The library includes 780+ high-quality SVG logos for popular brands including:

 - **Tech**: React, Vue, Angular, NextJS, TailwindCSS
 - **Companies**: Google, Apple, Microsoft, Meta, Netflix
 - **Services**: GitHub, Vercel, Netlify, AWS, Stripe
 - **Tools**: Figma, VSCode, Docker, Kubernetes
 - And many more!

+Use `brandcn list` to see all available logos, or `brandcn list --search <term>` to find specific brands.

 ## How it works